-Here’s the back of the module showing the terminal block, awaiting connections from the peripherals (lights, battery and solar panel):
+And here’s the back of the module showing the terminal block, awaiting connections from the peripherals (lights, battery and solar panel):

 Constructing the Solar Panel Mount

-With the enclosure complete, I moved onto the solar panel mount.
+With the enclosure complete, I moved on to the solar panel mount.

 It was a relatively simple design in the shape of an “I.”